ImagineFZS/new_beginnings/README.md

-A simple hotel booking system created using Laravel and Vue JS.
+A simple hotel booking system created using Laravel 8 and Vue Vue 3.